Code-Institute-Submissions/getMyTattoo/README.md

                     class="fas fa-angle-double-up"></i></p></a>
 ```

 but it still doesn't work.

-This is something that needs to be fixed as soon as possible.
+I decided to write a JavaScript code that runs when a user clicks the "To the top" link.
+First, the code detects if the user is using Firefox; then, it scrolls up to the top of the page.

 Then, a better validation needs to be implemented, including a better styling with validation feedback.